‘Jersey Shore’ Star Breaks Silence With First Instagram Post After Domestic Dispute

 Harley was arrested on June 24 for allegedly beating up the Jersey Shore: Family Vacation star and dragging him with a car after the two left a barbeque in Las Vegas.

 The former couple, who share in the parenting of their 2-month-old daughter, have had their share of troubles in recent months.
-Much of their drama has been featured on social media where fans of the reality star have seen Magro and Harley trade insults, cheating accusations and other nasty comments, sealing the fate on their year-long union.
+Much of their drama has been featured on social media where fans of the reality star have seen Magro and Harley trade insults, cheating accusations, and other nasty comments, sealing the fate on their year-long union.

 The couple was attempting to mend fences in order to properly co-parent their daughter together.
 Us Weekly reported that the eve of the domestic battery incident, Harley and Magro came to blows once again.